boardroom-inc/protocol-Info/protocols/OOKI/overview.md

 ## Governance

-BZRX is the governance token of the OOKI protocol.
-BZRX token holders can vote to upgrade the OOKI protocol as well as  stake their token to begin earning a share of OOKI protocol fees.

 OOKI will be breaking it’s governance process down into three primary stages: Forum Discussion, Snapshot Vote, and Ratification.
 This process will combine both on-chain and off-chain governance mechanics.
 Holders of any amount of OOKI can vote, and in the future delegate votes to other people.
 The governance process will be as follows:

 1. **Stage 1: Forum Discussion**